What is the Palpebral or Falling Eyelet Ptosis?

 The eyes are given more and more attention, as well as what they can convey.
 This causes many women and many men to want to improve the appearance of the gaze region.

-The persons turns to the eye surgeons if:
+The person turns to the eye surgeons if:

 - Ptosis causes a tired, sleepy, sad appearance that does not reflect the patient’s personality.